List of New Brunswick senators: Maritimes regional senators

 1 Party listed was the last party of which the senator was a member.

 2 Senators are appointed to represent their region.
 Each senator may choose to designate a geographic area within their region as his or her division.

-3 Senators are appointed by the Governor-General of Canada on the recommendation of the prime minister.
+3 Senators are appointed by the governor general on the recommendation of the prime minister.

 Declined Senate appointments

 Only three people have ever declined a Senate appointment, two from New Brunswick and one from Quebec.